haridas/non-blocking-tcp-server-sample/README.md

 the socket data without causing socket error 104 and 107

+Bellow command will crash after a while since the server closes the socket on its side due to the kernel sending buffer is full on the server side.

     $ python tcp_server.py  # Simulate the tcp client with socket problem.

-This will crash after while since the server closes the socket on its side due to the kernel sending buffer is full on the server side.
+Bellow command will read the socket data in non-blocking mode and read entire data from the socket till it throws EAGAIN exception.

     $ python tcp_server.py -c # This client has the option to fix that issue.

-This will read the socket data in non-blocking mode and read entire data from the socket till it throws EAGAIN exception.

 This time the client won't throw any excetion and the server and client work smoothly.
 So finally I got the protype to fix the actual production